mislavzanic/blog/webContent/blog/first-nixos-package.md

 /nix/store/yy9sbr2sd4qfn5fdygcqkmibscbcknhq-ruby-2.7.7/bin/ruby: No such file or directory -- /nix/store/vlpslz0zpqgdn9yp019vva1jgr0rlky8-terraspace/share/terraspace/terraspace (LoadError)
 ```
 Ehh...
 Seems like there's something wrong with our `installPhase` script.
-The best way to fix this (in my honest opinion) is to find a simple enough script in the nixpkgs repo and copy it ([this](https://github.com/NixOS/nixpkgs/blob/27343d6e6b710f386aa5df63bdeb16866a782b74/pkgs/tools/misc/pws/default.nix#L2) should do it, it uses the `makeWrapper` function to do the thing that we are going to do next).
+The best way to fix this (in my opinion) is to find a simple enough script in the nixpkgs repo and copy it ([this](https://github.com/NixOS/nixpkgs/blob/27343d6e6b710f386aa5df63bdeb16866a782b74/pkgs/tools/misc/pws/default.nix#L2) should do it, it uses the `makeWrapper` function to do the thing that we are about to).
 But since this is an analysis of a packaging process, we'll try to fix this manually.

 ### The light at the end of a tunnel